litespeedtech/lscache_wp/readme.txt

 If all of that sounds complicated, no need to worry.
 LSCWP works right out of the box with default settings that are appropriate for most sites.
 [See the Beginner's Guide](https://docs.litespeedtech.com/lscache/lscwp/beginner/).

 **Don't have a LiteSpeed server?** Try our QUIC.cloud CDN service.
-It allows sites on *any server* (nginx and Apache included) to experience the power of LiteSpeed caching!
+It allows sites on *any server* (NGINX and Apache included) to experience the power of LiteSpeed caching!
 [Click here](https://quic.cloud) to learn more or to give QUIC.cloud a try.

 = What about the optimization features of LSCache? =